 Use cases of AI in manufacturing

-Quality checks
+Quality control checks and anomaly detection

 Some flaws in products are too small to be noticed with the naked eye, even if the inspector is very experienced.
-However, machines can be equipped with cameras many times more sensitive than our eyes – and thanks to that, detect even the smallest defects.
+However, machines using cameras can be many times more sensitive than our eyes – and thanks to that, detect even the smallest defects.
 Machine vision allows machines to “see” the products on the production line and spot any imperfections.
-The logical next step might be sending the pictures of said flaws to a human expert – but it’s not a must anymore, the process can be fully automated.
+The logical next step might be sending the pictures of said flaws to a human expert – but it’s not a must anymore, the manufacturing process can be fully automated.
 Landing.ai, a company founded by Andrew Ng, offers an automated visual inspection tool to find even microscopic flaws in products.
 The system recognizes defects, marks them, and sends alerts.

 Prediction of failure modes

-Do you know the story about Abraham Wald and the missing bullet holes?
-And it’s a true story, may I remind you.
-Abraham Wald was a brilliant statistician.
-During World War II, he was asked by the Royal Air Force to help them decide where to add armor to their bombers.
-You don’t want your planes to be shot down, and neither adding too little armor nor adding too much of it works.
 The British analyzed the bombers that returned to Britain and found that most damage was done around the fuselage area of the bomber.
 Using simple reasoning, they should reinforce this part of the plane, right?
 They should not.
 The sample didn’t include the bombers that never made it home.
 And Wald was only looking for the “missing holes” – those around the engine.
 If a plane was shot there, it never came back.
 And the damage around the fuselage still didn’t stop the planes from returning to Britain.
-That’s were survival bias happens – we select some data to take into consideration and overlook other, often due to lack of its visibility.
+That’s where survival bias happens – we select some production data to take into consideration and overlook others, often due to lack of visibility.
 This can lead to false conclusions.

 We can make false conclusions considering products and processes, too.
 Products can fail in a variety of ways, irrespective of the visual inspection.
 A product that looks perfect may still break down soon after its first use.
 Similarly, a product that looks flawed may still do its job perfectly well.
-The way we observe objects and flaws is biased and many things may be different than they seem.
-With vast amounts of data on how products are tested and how they perform, artificial intelligence can identify the areas that need to be given more attention in tests.
+The way we observe objects and flaws is biased, and many things may be different than they seem.
+With vast amounts of data on how products are tested and how they perform, artificial intelligence can identify the areas that need more attention in tests.

 Prediction of failure modes

-Predictive maintenance
+Predictive maintenance in manufacturing processes

 An example of the use of Internet of Things and machine learning can be illustrated by predictive maintenance of machines used for manufacturing titanium implants.
 Titanium’s hardness requires tools with diamond tips to cut it.
 The level of dullness of the diamond tips, and thus the optimal time to sharpen them, has been difficult to figure out because of many different variables that affect it.
 The use of vibration or sound sensors and torque monitors can help assess the state of the machinery, as dull tips move and sound differently.